 Single Family Homes

-The landlord and tenant can agree that the landlord will be responsible for garbage and trash removal, as well as for supplying their own heat and hot water.
+The landlord and tenant can agree that the tenant will be responsible for garbage and trash removal, as well as for supplying their own heat and hot water.
 The tenant can also be responsible for certain repairs or maintenance if it is mutually agreed upon.
-This agreement must be made in writing and must not be done in good faith and not so the landlord can avoid their responsibilities.
+This agreement must be made in writing and must be done in good faith and not so the landlord can avoid their responsibilities.

 In multifamily homes, the landlord and tenant can agree that the tenant will be responsible for certain repairs, maintenance or other tasks.
 The tenant cannot be responsible for repairing housing or building code violations or for any repairs to bring the unit into a fit and habitable condition.
 This agreement must be made in writing, must be done in good faith, and cannot interfere with the landlord’s obligations to the other tenants in the building.

 How a Tenant Can Take Legal Action

-A tenant can initiate an action in court against the landlord to get the landlord to fulfill his or her responsibilities.
+A tenant can initiate an action in court against the landlord to get the landlord to fulfill their responsibilities.

-Before the tenant can file a complaint with the court, he or she must have filed a complaint with the local housing code enforcement agency regarding the landlord’s alleged violation.
+Before the tenant can file a complaint with the court, they must have filed a complaint with the local housing code enforcement agency regarding the landlord’s alleged violation.
 After 21 days, the tenant can then begin the process in court.